Looking for Expert-Level VA Claim Help?📱Call Us Now! 737-295-2226

 Agent Orange

-The Agent Orange registry health exam is a free comprehensive exam available at local VA locations that cover your exposure history, medical history, includes a physical exam and tests if required, and will go over your results with a VA physician.
+The Agent Orange registry health exam is a free comprehensive exam available at local VA locations that covers your exposure history and medical history, includes a physical exam and tests if required, and will go over your results with a VA physician.
 You don’t have to be enrolled in VA health care to qualify.
-You can learn how register for the exam here
+You can learn how register for the exam here.

 When filing a VA claim, show you meet the duty station and time conditions.
 Submit your military duty records along with your VA claim to show you meet the requirements.
 These records, along with a medical diagnosis of one of the conditions on the Agent Orange presumptive list, will qualify you for VA disability compensation.